k-kedzierski/jobscraper/docs/report.md

 - The median salary for mid-level positions is between **13 000 and 17 685 PLN** for contract of employment, and between **15 980 and 24 012 PLN** for B2B job postings.
 - The median salary for senior-level positions is between **18 250 and 28 000 PLN** for contract of employment, and between **25 200 and 30 240 PLN** for B2B job postings.

+We believe that the analysis provides a good overview of what the job market for machine learning engineers in Poland has to offer.
+The analysis has shown that the salaries for machine learning engineers in Poland in 2024 are competitive, and that there are many job opportunities for machine learning engineers in Poland.

+We would like to thank No Fluff Jobs for providing the data for this analysis.

+# Appendix

+Source code for the analysis and the data used for the analysis is available in the source repository [here](https://github.com/k-kedzierski/jobscraper).